 Registration

-Online learning programs for children and youth are designed for students who qualify for APSEA services and registration must be completed by the student's APSEA Educational Support Teacher (EST) / itinerant teacher.
+Online learning programs are for students who qualify for APSEA services.
+Registration must be completed by their APSEA Education Support Teacher (EST).
+Contact your APSEA Education Support Specialist to register.